 Top salesperson: if there’s one person the business relies on to bring the business through the door and make it stick, this person is key to the profits of the business

-Each individual shareholder can take out separate life cover for themselves.
-This insures them for a lump sum equivalent to the value of their company shares.
+Another very important business protection insurance aspect where each individual shareholder can take out separate life cover for themselves.
+This insures them of a cash lump sum equivalent to the value of their company shares.
 They can write this into trust to benefit their co-shareholders as the beneficiaries.

 Shareholder protection allows business owners to buy shares back from any partner who is diagnosed with a critical or terminal illness, or in the event of death.
 This policy helps surviving owners stay in control and minimises disruption to the business.